T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 ![banner](/images/banners/20251022-Offensive_security_training_opportunities_2025_part3.png)

 ## Intro
 Welcome back to the series Offensive Security Training Opportunities in 2025.
-In Parts 1 and 2, we explored foundational pentesting platforms and specialized tracks in web, API and mobile application security.
+In Parts 1 and 2, we explored foundational pentesting platforms and specialized tracks in web, API, and mobile application security.

-In this third installment, we’ll turn our attention to red- and blue-team training opportunities covering advanced offensive operations, adversary emulation,  detection engineering, incident response, and other operational security skills.
+In this third installment, weĺl turn our attention to red-team and blue-team training opportunities, including advanced offensive operations, adversary emulation,  detection engineering, incident response, and other operational security skills.
 Whether you’re looking to enhance your attack-side capabilities or strengthen your defensive posture, the following trainings will definitely help you on your way.

 This post is Part 3 of the *Offensive Security Training Opportunities in 2025*.
 You can find the other posts in the links below: